FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 The FIWARE framework consists of a series of separate components, and the security chapter aims to implement the common needs of these components regarding who (or what) gets to access which resources within the system, but before access to resources can be locked down, the identity of the person (or service) making the request needs to be known.
-The FIWARE **Keyrock** Generic Enabler sets up all of the common characteristics of an Identity Management System out-of-the-box, so that other components are able to use standard authentication mechanisms to accept or reject requests based on industry standard protocols.
+The FIWARE **Keyrock** Generic Enabler sets up all the common characteristics of an Identity Management System out-of-the-box, so that other components are able to use standard authentication mechanisms to accept or reject requests based on industry standard protocols.